Krat-OS/cse3000-how-to-break-a-solver/satzilla_feature_extractor_2024/README.md

 # Satzilla Feature Extractor 2024

+**Before you use this tool, clone [https://github.com/hadarshavit/revisiting_satzilla/](https://github.com/hadarshavit/revisiting_satzilla/) in the same directory where the `cse3000-how-to-break-a-solver` repository is.
+This is the source of `features` binary.**

 This repository contains two scripts designed for feature extraction from SAT instances:

 - **`compute_sat_feature_data.py`**: Intended for use in Jupyter Notebooks.